MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeaturePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.2.0 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, we have not yet released any categories in Viva.
-We will update when there are categories available.
+**Note**: Support for categories is available in version 3.5.0-Preview1 or later of the module, but no categories are currently available in Viva.
+We'll update the documentation when categories are available.

 Use the Get-VivaModuleFeaturePolicy cmdlet to view the access policies for a specified feature in a Viva module or category in Viva.
 Policies are used to restrict or grant access to the specified feature or category for specific users, groups, or the entire tenant.
 This cmdlet provides details about the policies, including the policy's identifier, name, and creation date.